mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/class/Marker/README.md

 #### Add your data, and hold them

-Since the Marker class extends [BaseClass](../BaseClass/README.md), you can set your custom values.
+Since Marker class extends [BaseClass](../BaseClass/README.md), you can set your custom values.
 Of course, listening the `(key)_changed` event is as well.

 ```js